 - Keep student ID cards and keys separate.
 Key chains with ID holders are a convenient way to carry your things, but if one item is lost the other will be as well.
 Report lost keys immediately.
 Facilities will change the locks as soon as possible.

 - Be cautious about sharing personal information online.
-Professionals will not ask for identification materials, logins, or passwords via email.
+Professionals will not ask for identification materials, usernames, or passwords via email.

 - Leave immediately when a fire alarm sounds.
 Even though fire drills do occur in the residence halls, don't assume the fire alarm is a false alarm.
 When you hear the fire alarm, leave the building.